 Reducing Risk associated with Emotional Distress: Care must be taken to try to reduce potential emotional distress.
-For example, to reduce risk in a study involving a survey about depression and suicide, consider having a school counselor available to talk with students if they are feeling distressed or having a statement at the end of the survey directing students to the school counselor or school psychologist.
+For example, to reduce risk in a study involving a survey about depression and suicide, a mental health professional should be made available to talk with students while they are completing the survey.